heyjianjing/eliu_summer_2024/README.md

 * Uncertainty in data
 * Likelihood function and essence of minimizing squared loss function
 * Expression of likelihood interpreted as prediction distribution
-* Prior distribution and maximum-a-posteriori estimator of parameter
+* Prior distribution and maximum-a-posteriori estimator of parameters
-* Uncertainty in model induced by posterior distribution of parameter
+* Uncertainty in model induced by posterior distribution of parameters
-* Sampling from posterior distribution of parameter
+* Sampling from posterior distribution of parameters
 * Taylor approximation (`notes_01`) and Laplace's method (`notes_02`)
 * Posterior distribution of prediction via Bayesian marginalization
 * Approximate Bayesian marginalization via Monte Carlo integration